erikvanzijst/electronics/matrix/matrix.md

 register's 8 outputs are connected the 8 row pins, providing the anode for the LEDs.
 The column pins can be connected to the MCU directly as output pins.
-Put 8 bits in the shift register and pull one of the column pins low so as to be current sink and one row will light up.
+Put 8 bits in the shift register and pull one of the column pins low so as to be a current sink and one row will light up.
 Now load the data for the next row and toggle the next column.
 Rinse and repeat many times per second.